PeggyJV/gravity-bridge/docs/developer/code-structure.md

 this event is then parsed by the `eth_oracle_main_loop` and the rest of the oracle procedure has been documented in [Deposit from Ethereum To Cosmos](#deposit-from-ethereum-to-cosmos)

-Picking back up at the [AttestationHandler](/module/x/gravity/keeper/attestation_handler.go) the case for a `MsgBatchSendToEthClaim` calls [OutgoingTxBatchExecuted](/module/x/gravity/keeper/batch.go).
-This purges batches that can no longer execute (lower nonce than the batch that has executed) and frees their transactions for the creation of new batches or `MsgCancelSendToEth` according to the [batch creation spec](/spec/batch-creation-spec.md)
+Picking back up at the [EthereumEventHandler](/module/x/gravity/keeper/ethereum_event_handler.go) the case for a `BatchExecutedEvent` calls [batchTxExecuted](/module/x/gravity/keeper/batch.go).
+This purges batches that can no longer execute (lower nonce than the batch that has executed) and frees their transactions for the creation of new batches or `MsgCancelSendToEthereum` according to the [batch creation spec](/spec/batch-creation-spec.md)

 ## Validator Set Update